Record freeze extends to eastern United States, at least nine dead

 "This particular cold is far-reaching, and most of our neighbors are experiencing the extreme conditions we are," said Michael Kormos, executive vice president for operations at PJM Interconnection.

-Oil refiners were also hit, with Marathon Petroleum Corp and Exxon Mobil Corp both experiencing cold-related outages.
+Oil refiners were also hit, with Marathon Petroleum Corp (MPC.N) and Exxon Mobil Corp (XOM.N) both experiencing cold-related outages.

 In Oklahoma, a depleted supply of propane due to extreme weather led Governor Mary Fallin to declare a state of emergency, waiving licensing requirements for out-of-state transportation companies to allow them to bring in propane.